 Parenting time, or as it was formerly known, “visitation”, is quality time that children spend with non-custodial parents.
 The term visitation has been phased out as a legal term due to the fact that it gives a sense that parents are merely visiting with children rather than providing full parental care.
 Parenting time is built into many child custody agreements, particularly when one parent has sole custody or shared custody which is one-sided in nature.

 Parenting time is determined along the same lines as child custody and is therefore protected by child custody agreements as well.
 In other words, just because the scheduled time you spend with your child is considered parenting time rather than custody, that does not make your rights any less enforceable.
 Failure to adhere to agreed upon parenting time is viewed similarly to failure to adhere to custody arrangements.

 Contact our Child Custody Agreement Attorneys Today

-At Jacobs Berger, our child custody agreement attorneys view our role in the child custody process as one where they give practical, goal-oriented advice designed to weigh options and plan for long-term sustainable success.
+At Jacobs Berger, our child custody agreement attorneys view their role in the child custody process as one where they give practical, goal-oriented advice designed to weigh options and plan for long-term sustainable success.
 We believe in offering alternative solutions to fit the individual needs of our clients including mediation and arbitration.
-Lean on our experience and knowledge of New Jersey family law to help you in reaching an amicable and mutually beneficial child custody agreement as we have done for clients in Morris County towns including Morristown, Madison, Denville, Randolph, Rockaway, Dover, East Hanover, Tewksbury, and all of Northern New Jersey.
+Lean on our experience and knowledge of New Jersey family law to help you reach an amicable and mutually beneficial child custody agreement as we have done for clients in Morris County towns including Morristown, Madison, Denville, Randolph, Rockaway, Dover, East Hanover, Tewksbury, and all of Northern New Jersey.